Helios (spacecraft): Micrometeoroid analyzer

 The Micrometeoroid analyzer developed by the Max Planck Institute for Nuclear Physics is capable of detecting cosmic dust particles if their mass is greater than 10−15 g.
 It can determine the mass and energy of a micro-meteorite greater than 10−14 g.
 These measurements are made by exploiting the fact that micrometeorites vaporize and ionize when they hit a target.
 The instrument separates the ions and electrons in the plasma generated by the impacts, and measures the mass and energy of the incident particle.
 A low-resolution mass spectrometer determines the composition of impacting cosmic dust particles with a mass greater than 10−13 g.

 Celestial mechanic experiment

-The Celestial Mechanic Experiment developed by the University of Hamburg uses the Helios orbit specifics to clarify astronomical measurements: flattening of the Sun; verification of predicted general relativity effects; determining the mass of the planet Mercury; the Earth–Moon mass ratio; and the integrated electron density between the Helios spacecraft and the data receivig station on Earth.
+The Celestial Mechanic Experiment developed by the University of Hamburg uses the Helios orbit specifics to clarify astronomical measurements: flattening of the Sun; verification of predicted general relativity effects; determining the mass of the planet Mercury; the Earth–Moon mass ratio; and the integrated electron density between the Helios spacecraft and the data receiving station on Earth.

 Coronal sounding experiment

-The Coronal Sounding Experiment developed by the University of Bonn measures the rotation (Faraday Effect) of the linear polarized radio beam from the spacecraft when it passes during opposition through the corona of the sun.
+The Coronal Sounding Experiment developed by the University of Bonn measures the rotation (Faraday effect) of the linear polarized radio beam from the spacecraft when it passes during opposition through the corona of the Sun.
 This rotation is a measure of the density of electrons and the intensity of the magnetic field in the traversed region.